 DEFI and NFTs are two of the most exiting sectors within the wider crypto space.
 Everyone wants a piece of the emerging crypto pie.
 While blockchain technology that underpins cryptocurrencies is difficult to wrap your head around, there are fundamental things that can help you take the first step.
 One of those is a web3 wallet.

-There are already plenty of crypto wallets that offer self-custody - which is good practice - but web3.0 offers a completely different user experience more aligned with desktop applications than mobile, because the interactions are too complex for a small screen.
+There are already plenty of non-custodial crypto wallets on the market but web3.0 offers a completely different user experience more aligned with desktop applications than mobile, because the interactions are too complex for a small screen.

 Web3.0 wallets are an ideal gateway to a whole host of crypto applications running on blockchains - like Decentralized Finance (DeFi), Gaming, Non-Fungible Tokens (NFTs) - that are best accessed and interacted with via a desktop browser, as processes often run in the background, with your browser sharing activity notifications.
 One of the most popular web3.0 wallets is MetaMask.